 It stands to note that if you have the option of consuming the pioppino mushroom or the button mushroom, you may want to opt for the pioppino for more healthful eating.

 Five additional takeaways for understanding the pioppino mushroom

-The study ‘Nutritional value, chemical composition, antioxidant activity and enrichment of cream cheese with chestnut mushroom Agrocybe aegerita (Brig.)
+‘Nutritional value, chemical composition, antioxidant activity and enrichment of cream cheese with chestnut mushroom Agrocybe aegerita (Brig.)
 Sing’ looked at the constituents of pioppino mushrooms for a better understanding of how this mushroom can fit into our diets.
-The five bullet points below come from this study.
+The five bullet points below come from this study

 - Analysis of the extract showed high content of carbohydrates and proteins.

 - Malic acid was the most abundant organic acid and γ-tocopherol was the most abundant isoform.